-You’re given two hours for the test.
-It’s a total of sixty questions.
-They put you in a testing room, just like if you were getting your private pilot’s licence.
+You’re given two hours for the test, and it’s a total of 60 multiple-choice questions.
+They put you in a testing room, just like if you were getting your private pilot’s license.
 You’re monitored with cameras to make sure you’re not doing anything crazy.
 When you’re done, you know right away if you passed or failed.
-You only need a 70% to pass and it’s multiple choice.
+You only need 70% to pass.

-The biggest thing to focus on when you’re studying are the keywords and understanding how to read a sectional chart.
-Or at least be able to narrow it down to a couple answers, and give it a shot.
-That was probably the hardest part—making sure you know your key terms and can read a sectional chart decently.
+The two biggest things to focus on when you’re studying are keywords and understanding how to read a sectional chart.
+That was probably the hardest part—making sure you know your key terms and can read a sectional chart pretty well.

 What is a sectional chart?

-A sectional chart is an archaic way for pilots to navigate through different airspaces and hazardous terrain before phones and GPS were readily available.
-It’s really a map [image below].
+A sectional chart is an old-school way for pilots to navigate different airspaces and hazardous terrain.
+It’s basically a map that doesn’t require a phone or functioning GPS [image below].

-You have to be able to look at that and understand what airspace is what and what the symbols mean.
+You have to be able to look at that map, understand what airspace is what, and the meanings behind all the different symbols.

 So key terms and sectional charts are super important.
 Is there another topic I should focus on?

 How many times did it take you to pass?

 Once.
 I studied on a Monday and Tuesday, took the test on Wednesday, and passed.
 I got an 86%—you only need 70%.
-And that lasts for two years before I have to renew.
+And that Part 107 certification lasts for two years before I have to renew.

-Once you pass, are you immediately certified to fly?
+Once you pass, are you immediately certified to fly your drone?

 Out of everything you were tested on, what do you actually use when flying a site?